 \section{Introduction}

-Riemannian manifolds with positive or nonnegative curvature operator have been of great interest in geometry and topology for a long time and a number of remarkable results have been obtained by various authors.
-Using the Bochner technique, Gallot and Meyer \cite{GM75} proved that a closed Riemannian manifold with positive curvature operator must be a real homology sphere.
-A well-known theorem of Tachibana \cite{Tachibana74} states that Einstein manifolds with positive curvature operator have constant sectional curvature and Einstein manifolds with nonnegative curvature operator are locally symmetric.
-The above results are corollaries of the following celebrated differentiable sphere theorem. \begin{theorem} A closed Riemannian manifold with two-positive curvature operator is diffeomorphic to a spherical space form. \end{theorem}
+Riemannian manifolds with positive curvature operator have been of great interest in geometry and topology for a long time, and a number of remarkable results have been obtained by various authors.
+For instance, Meyer \cite{Meyer71} proved, using the Bochner technique, that a closed Riemannian manifold with positive curvature operator must be a real homology sphere.
+A well-known theorem of Tachibana \cite{Tachibana74} states that an Einstein manifold with positive curvature operator must have constant positive sectional curvature.
+Indeed, these two results are both consequences of the following celebrated differentiable sphere theorem. \begin{theorem} A closed Riemannian manifold with two-positive curvature operator is diffeomorphic to a spherical space form. \end{theorem}

-Theorem \ref{thm Bohm-Wilking} was proved by Hamilton \cite{Hamilton82} in dimension three, by Hamilton \cite{hamilton86} and Chen \cite{Chen91} in dimension four, and by B\"ohm and Wilking \cite{BW08} in all higher dimensions.
-The proof uses the normalized Ricci flow to evolve an initial metric with two-positive curvature operator into a limit metric with constant sectional curvature.